XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 	git push --force --quiet "https://github.com/yourAccountName/your.git" master:gh-pages
 	```

 Congratulations!
-Your site should be alive at this address, http://yourUserName.github.io.
-Not working?
-Shoot me the problems, I will try to help you out!
+Your site should be live at this address, http://yourUserName.github.io.

 <br/>